12 Mind-Blowing Movies Like "Limitless" That'll Will Make You Feel Indestructible

 This story revolves around a woman named Lucy who gets caught up in a shady deal.
 Forced into smuggling some drugs, she accidentally ingests a significant portion of the substance, allowing her to use 100% of her brain.
 It’s a story about a fragile girl turning into an invincible, emotionless warrior.

 If you can suspend your disbelief for a while and watch this movie with an open mind, you’ll certainly enjoy it.
-It has everything - amazing camera work, fascinating fight scenes, and most importantly, a gritting storyline.
-It’s very similar to Limitless as both of them explore the same concept.
+It has everything - amazing camera work, fascinating fight scenes, and most importantly, a gritting storyline. is very similar to Limitless as both of them explore the same concept.
+Lucy

 Is there a possibility that we exist in a parallel word?
 Is there a different version of ourselves living their lives in another dimension?
-Directed by Duncan Jones, Source Code tackles these perplexing questions heads-on.
+Directed by Duncan Jones, tackles these perplexing questions heads-on.
+Source Code

 The plot revolves around an American soldier, Colter Steven, who finds himself on a commuter train to Chicago.
 His last memory is of being in a plane as it crashed in Afghanistan, but he discovers that he is now in the body of a school teacher named Sean Fentress.
 As he comes to grips with this new reality, a bomb explodes killing everyone aboard the train.

 But wait . . . he is still alive.
 He wakes up to find himself strapped and wounded in some sort of military facility.
 What’s going on?
 How is still alive?
 Is he?

 Revealing anything else would spoil the movie.
 If you are looking for something mind-bending, Source Code should be your best bet.

 The Butterfly Effect

 As he grows up, he finds a way to go back to those moments and relive them.
 Hoping to change his future for the better, he takes a different path each time, which leads him to alternate realities.